 If we work together and commit to the class, you will deliver your collaborative presentations on the last week of the semester, freeing you to concentrate on your other finals.
-If we fail to have all speeches delivered in the final week, we will be required to meet on the day set aside for a final exam, where the collaborative speeches will be delivered.
+If we fail to have all speeches delivered in the final week, we will be required to meet on the day set aside for a final exam, where the group projects will be presented.